Glossary of Legal Terms

 The regular and orderly progression of a lawsuit, including all acts and events between the time of commencement and the judgment.

-The Federal Court of Australia Regulations 2004 which prescribe the filing and other fees that must be paid in relation to proceedings in the Federal Court.
+The Federal Court and Federal Circuit and Family Court Regulations 2022 which set the filing and other fees that must be paid in relation to proceedings in the Federal Court.

 The individual, organisation or corporation against whom/which legal proceedings are commenced.
 Also known as a 'defendant' in admiralty and corporations matters and in some courts.
 In an appeal it is the party who/ which did not commence the appeal.

 Rules made by the judges which set out the procedures for conducting a proceeding.
-The current rules of the Federal Court are the Federal Court Rules, Federal Court (Corporations) Rules 2000 (for proceedings under the Corporations Act 2001) and Federal Court (Bankruptcy) Rules 2016 (for proceedings under the Bankruptcy Act 1966).
+The current rules of the Federal Court are the Federal Court Rules 2011, Federal Court (Corporations) Rules 2000 (for proceedings under the Corporations Act 2001 and, for a debtor other than an individual, Cross-Border Insolvency Act 2008 ), Federal Court (Bankruptcy) Rules 2016 (for proceedings under the Bankruptcy Act 1966 and, for a debtor who is an individual, Cross-Border Insolvency Act 2008) and Federal Court (Criminal Proceedings) Rules 2016.

 A party to a proceeding who does not have legal representation and who is conducting the proceeding on his or her own behalf.